rolling-scopes-school/tasks/react/modules/tasks/final.md

 Application should gracefully handle errors and show meaningfull messages to the user.
 Please, distiungush between errors on the application level and the valid HTTP error code.
-CORS issues or network timeouts should be shown as errors, whereas 4xx and 5xx HTTP response codess should be displayed on the response section.
+CORS issues or network timeouts should be shown as errors, whereas 4xx and 5xx HTTP response codes should be displayed in the response section.

 ### Welcome page